 Welcome back to another episode of the Art of Manliness Podcast!
 In this week’s edition we talk to J.D.
 Roth, founder of the personal finance blog, Get Rich Slowly.
 Money Magazine named Get Rich Slowly the most inspiring money website as well as one of the top 25 personal finance blogs on the net.
 J.D. has a new book coming out this spring called Your Money: The Missing Manual.

-We talk to J.D. about how he paid off $35,000 worth of consumer debt, what personal finance books inspired him to get his money under control, and what money problems are unique to men.
+We talk to J.D. about how he paid off $35,000 worth of consumer debt, the best personal finance books, and what money problems are unique to men.

 Please give a big Art of Manliness welcome to J.D.!